rahuljindal1/node-interview-questions/README.md

 By using the `.pipe()` method and allowing the streams to handle backpressure, you ensure a smooth flow of data from the source to the destination, preventing memory exhaustion and optimizing the data transfer process.

-## How to chain multiple streams together?
+## How do you chain multiple streams together?

 In Node.js, you can chain multiple streams together using the `pipe()` or `pipeline()` method.
 Here's an example that demonstrates chaining 4 to 5 streams together where we'll read data from a file, split it into lines, transform each line, filter out specific lines, and finally write the result to another file: